pryoritymusic/webpagetest-blog/src/posts/understanding-the-new-cumulative-layout-shift.md

 | 18935          | 6            | .146        | .404         | 1.189       |
 | 21039          | 7            | .261        | .261         | 1.450       |

 This test shows pretty clearly the significant impact the new metric can have on pages with infinite scrolling (or similar bursts of shifting that isn't triggered by an active user action).
 Looking at the shift data, we see 7 different windows.
 Our initial window (during page load) is once again very small.
 But as we scroll through, we start to see some larger windows including our maximum window, window #4.
+While the new score still ends up in the "poor" category (as defined by Google), this is easily the biggest difference we've seen yet between the two versions of the metric—a 71% reduction from the old to the new.

 ## Say goodbye to the old CLS?